Hidden Disabilities

 The lanyard does not entitle you to fast track or jump queues but where possible staff will move you to the front of a queue or direct you to the shortest queuing lane.

 It also does not provide you with a personal staff escort through the airport.
-If you require wheelchair assistance, please contact your airline directly to pre-arrange this service.
+If you require wheelchair assistance, please contact your airline directly to pre-arrange this service (see below for contact details).

 How to request a Sunflower Lanyard

-Once you receive a Sunflower Lanyard it is yours to keep and use for future journeys or outings where the scheme is recognised.
+Once you receive your Sunflower Lanyard, it is yours to keep and use for future journeys or any other outings where the scheme is recognised.
+Please remember to wear the lanyard throughout your time at the airport, including during security checks, so our staff can identify and assist you accordingly.

 Planning your journey